African American Studies

 The graduate program emphasizes preparation for research and teaching in psychology, with specialization in cognitive neuroscience, developmental psychology, language, learning and memory, perception and cognition, the psychology of inequality, social neuroscience, social psychology, and systems neuroscience.View Courses

-The Woodrow Wilson School of Public and International Affairs offers a multidisciplinary liberal arts major for undergraduates who desire to be engaged in public service and become leaders in the world of public and international affairs.
+The Princeton School of Public and International Affairs offers a multidisciplinary liberal arts major for undergraduates who desire to be engaged in public service and become leaders in the world of public and international affairs.
 The curriculum is founded on courses relevant to the study of policymaking, policy analysis and policy evaluation.
 Students take courses in economics, politics, and either psychology or sociology.

 Quantitative and Computational Biology